imduchy/vigo-digital-nomads/README.md

 # Vigo Digital Nomad and Exapt Community

-A simple static website for the Vigo Digital Nomad and Exapt Community, built with Bootstrap and ready to be hosted on GitHub Pages.
+A simple static website for the Vigo Digital Nomad and Exapt Community, built with Bootstrap and hosted on GitHub Pages.

 ## License